sutta » mn » Majjhima Nikāya 81

 Atha kho, mahārāja, āvesanaṁ sabbantaṁ temāsaṁ ākāsacchadanaṁ aṭṭhāsi, na devotivassi.

-Then the workshop remained with the sky for a roof for the whole three months, but no rain fell on it.
+Then the workshop remained with the atmosphere for a roof for the whole three months, but the heavens did not rain on it.

 Evarūpo ca, mahārāja, ghaṭikāro kumbhakāro’ti.